b4dScript/b4dScript.gitub.io/src/content/blog/post1.md

 ```

-- 2.4 Create a dictionary with the credentials in the files:
+- 2.4 Create a dictionary password with the credentials in the files:

 ```bash
 ❯ cat passwords